-Following this offering, the market price for our common stock is likely to be volatile, in part because our common stock has not been previously traded publicly.
-In addition, the market price of our common stock may fluctuate significantly in response to a number of factors, most of which we cannot control, including, among others:
+The market price for our common stock is likely to be volatile and may fluctuate significantly in response to a number of factors, most of which we cannot control, including, among others:

-- plans for, progress of, or results from preclinical studies and clinical trials of setmelanotide; - the failure of the FDA to approve setmelanotide; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other weight loss therapies and companies targeting rare diseases and orphan drug treatment; - regulatory or legal developments in the United States and other countries; - failure of setmelanotide, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel; - discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.
+- plans for, progress of, or results from preclinical studies and clinical trials of setmelanotide; - the failure of the FDA to approve setmelanotide; - announcements of new products, technologies, commercial relationships, acquisitions or other events by us or our competitors; - the success or failure of other weight loss therapies and companies targeting rare diseases and orphan drug treatment; - regulatory or legal developments in the United States and other countries; - failure of setmelanotide, if approved, to achieve commercial success; - fluctuations in stock market prices and trading volumes of similar companies; - general market conditions and overall fluctuations in U.S. equity markets; - variations in our quarterly operating results; - · changes in our financial guidance or securities analysts' estimates of our financial performance; - changes in accounting principles; - our ability to raise additional capital and the terms on which we can raise it; - sales of large blocks of our common stock, including sales by our executive officers, directors and significant stockholders; - additions or departures of key personnel; - · discussion of us or our stock price by the press and by online investor communities; and - other risks and uncertainties described in these risk factors.